avsa242/ina219-spin/README.md

 P1/SPIN1:
 * spin-standard-library
-* P1/SPIN1: 1 extra core/cog for the PASM I2C engine
+* P1/SPIN1: 1 extra core/cog for the PASM I2C engine (none if the bytecode-based engine is used)
 * sensor.power.common.spinh (provided by spin-standard-library)

 P2/SPIN2: